nanthony80/repliSTREAM/README.md

 ### 1. Barque Pipeline

 **Overview:**
-Replication of Barque > LULU > microDecon pipeline as used in Ballini et al., 2024, with modifications.
+Replication of Barque > LULU > microDecon pipeline as used in Ballini et al. (2024), with modifications.
 Below are instructions with additional notes.
 Scripts available in the `scripts` folder of this repository.

 **Steps:**
 1. **Data Download & Preparation**